-Organize the sequence of the pages well to create a smooth, logical flow for those you visit your site.
-Logical website architecture and convenient website navigation are essential to give your guests a trouble-free experience which will, in turn, encourage them to spend more time on your site.
+Organize the sequence of the pages well to create a smooth, logical flow for those who visit your site.
+Logical website architecture and convenient website navigation are essential to give your guests a trouble-free experience, which will, in turn, encourage them to spend more time on your site.

-Whether you produce your own web content or outsource it, you’ll need to give it careful thought to make sure it aligns with your brand identity.
-The data you have about your audience will again come in handy in this process.
+Whether you produce or outsource your web content, you must carefully consider it to ensure it aligns with your brand identity.
+Your data about your audience will again come in handy in this process.
 Look at who your audience is, what topics they prefer, and what tone of voice best resonates with them.

-If you’re planning to outsource the content development of your website, provide sufficient information about your brand backstory and mission, and be clear about the tone of voice you want to nail down with your content.
+If you plan to outsource your website’s content development, provide sufficient information about your brand backstory and mission, and be clear about the tone of voice you want to nail down with your content.

 The visuals of your website should tie beautifully with the rest of the content and elevate it in all the right ways.
-All the visual elements on your website, including images, videos, illustrations, icons, CTA buttons, have to be cohesive to give a harmonious look to your page.
-You can use stock images, hire a designer to create custom graphics, or use customizable graphic templates and mockups to save time and money.
+All the visual elements on your website, including images, videos, illustrations, icons, and CTA buttons, must be cohesive to give a harmonious look to your page.
+You can use stock images, hire a designer to create custom graphics or use customizable graphic templates and mockups to save time and money.

 You don’t need to become an SEO expert overnight, but learning the basics of SEO will help you improve your site rankings and attract more website traffic.
-Here are the SEO fundamentals to help you get started with boosting your page.
+Here are the SEO fundamentals to help you start boosting your page.

 - Web content — Search engines are getting smarter as they progress and can easily differentiate between low and high-quality content.
-Have relevant content on your site, try to be clear and accurate in the way you describe things, and provide up-to-date information.
+Have relevant content on your site, try to be clear and accurate in describing things, and provide up-to-date information.
 Ignoring these points will lead to losing your authority in the eyes of customers and search engines.

 - Keywords — Using appropriate words and phrases throughout your content will help your site get found quicker when users are looking for similar keywords.
-Only pick terms that are related to your business and accurately reveal your provided services.
-Stay away from keyword stuffing, as it’ll look unnatural and will only hurt your site authority.
+Only pick terms related to your business and accurately reveal your services.
+Avoid keyword stuffing, as it’ll look unnatural and only hurt your site authority.